Microcore/KeyCounter/README.md

 - If you tell it to quit.
 (Save on quit)
 - If you press a key and it's already another day.
 (Daily reset)
+- If the system is shutting down or restarting.

 However under some circumstances you might want to get real time data.
 KeyCounter provides a lightweight socket API server for this purpose.
 You can launch it